MattMS/my-thoughts/on/coffeescript_style/README.md

 ## Brackets and commas

-I use as few brackets and commas as possible!
+I use as few brackets and commas as possible.
-It seems less cluttered and you do not have to scroll over the closing brackets of a block of code.
+It seems less cluttered and avoids the blocks of closing brackets.

 	my_obj =
 		a: 1
 		b: 2

-The except to this is square brackets, because they are necessary to define a list.
+The exception to this is square brackets, because they are necessary to define an array.

 	my_list = [
 		'a'